danaibrilli/danaibrilli.github.io/_pages/about.md

 ---

 Hello everyone!
+My name is Danai Brilli and I am a PhD student at MLLS (KU) and MLBio (EPFL) groups, supervised by Prof. Ole Winther and Prof. Maria Brbić.
+My research focuses on the intersection of AI and Biology, with the goal of building multimodal single-cell foundation models that advance our understanding of disease and enable personalized medicine.

-My name is Danai Brilli and I graduated from a joint Bs/Ms in Computer Science from the Electrical & Computer Engineering School at the National Technical University of Athens (NTUA).
-I am currently pursuing a second MSc on Translational Engineering in Health and Medicine at NTUA, while also working as a researcher on Medical Imaging at the University of Pennsylvania, working on brain cancer.
+I have graduated from a joint Bs/Ms in Computer Science from the Electrical & Computer Engineering School at the National Technical University of Athens (NTUA).
+I recently completed a second MSc in Translational Engineering in Health and Medicine at NTUA, while also working as a researcher in Medical Imaging at the University of Pennsylvania, focusing on AI for brain cancer.

 The motivation behind my research has always been to improve human health & quality of life through AI.
 My research interests lie in leveraging AI to advance our understanding of disease progression, develop personalized treatments and identify new therapeutic targets.
-I look forward to delving deeper in these areas during my PhD.

 Feel free to reach out to me at my [email](mailto:danaibrilli@gmail.com) or [Linkedin](https://www.linkedin.com/in/danai-brilli) :)
 {: .text-justify}